 What is a Digital Native Vertical Brand?

-When looking into the definition of a digital native vertical brand, one of the most helpful things to do is to examine the term’s constituent parts—”digital native” and “vertical brand.”
+When looking into the definition of a digitally native vertical brand, one of the most helpful things to do is to examine the term’s constituent parts—”digital native” and “vertical brand.”

 Digital Native Brands